androidPluto/pluto/README.md

 [![CLA assistant](https://cla-assistant.io/readme/badge/plutolib/pluto)](https://cla-assistant.io/plutolib/pluto)
 [![Daily Builds](https://github.com/mocklets/pluto/actions/workflows/daily_builds.yml/badge.svg)](https://github.com/mocklets/pluto/actions/workflows/daily_builds.yml)

-Pluto is a on-device debugging framework for Android applications, which helps in inspection of HTTP requests/responses, capture Crashes and ANRs and manipulating application data on-the-go.
+Pluto is an on-device debugging framework for Android applications, which helps in the inspection of HTTP requests/responses, captures Crashes, and ANRs, and manipulates application data on the go.

 It comes with a UI to monitor and share the information, as well as APIs to access and use that information in your application.